 Situational awareness software that is capable of continually monitoring multiple events, coordinating/categorizing/assessing/tracking/prioritizing and assigning appropriate response resources, and simultaneously reviewing the developing events for relevant patterns, trends, and correlations, can be consistently modified to support regulatory requirements and forensic analysis.
 The resulting trend analysis may guide adjustments in policies and procedures.
 Selecting sensor systems with standard interface protocols will enable evolving predictive algorithms to be deployed to assist operators in preventing incidents.
-In seeking to attain situational awareness, planners should keep in mind that detection is not meaningful without assessment, assessment is not meaningful without resolution.
+In seeking to attain situational awareness, planners should keep in mind that detection is not meaningful without assessment, assessment is not meaningful without response, and response is not meaningful without resolution.
 Ultimately, prevention is the desired goal, which may be achieved at any point during the awareness cycle.